jgsmith/perl-Dallycot/index.md

 *N.B.*: Almost everything about Dallycot is subject to change.
 For now, Dallycot provides read-only access to information.

+Linked code solves one of the outstanding problems in digital Humanities: recording the computational provenance of derived information.
+Linked code allows reasoning about how different data sets might be related via computational paths.
+With a proper engine, linked code is even executable.

 ## Writing Dallycot

 Dallycot provides a custom functional language designed to think the way linked data thinks.
 See [the W3C Linked Data Platform specification](http://www.w3.org/TR/ldp/) for an example of the kind of data services Dallycot will target.